Volume functional of compact $4$-manifolds with a prescribed boundary metric: Introduction

-Some explicit examples of Miao-Tam critical metrics were built on connected domain with compact closure in $\Bbb{R}^n,$ $\Bbb{H}^n$ and $\Bbb{S}^n$ (cf. \cite{miaotam}).
-Moreover, some results obtained in \cite{miaotam} suggest that critical metrics with a prescribed boundary metric seem to be rather rigid.
-From this perspective, it is natural to ask whether these quoted examples are the only Miao-Tam critical metrics.
 In order to motivate our main results, we now briefly recall a few relevant partial answers to this question under vanishing conditions involving zero, first, or specific second order derivatives of the Weyl tensor $W,$ which is defined by the following decomposition formula where $R_{ijkl}$ stands for the Riemann curvature operator.
-Indeed, inspired by ideas developed by Kobayashi \cite{kobayashi}, Kobayashi and Obata \cite{obata}, Miao and Tam \cite{miaotamTAMS} proved that a locally conformally flat (i.e. $W=0,$ for $n\ge 4$) simply connected, compact Miao-Tam critical metric $(M^{n},\,g,\,f)$ with boundary isometric to a standard sphere $\mathbb{S}^{n-1}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{n}$, $\mathbb{H}^{n}$ or $\mathbb{S}^{n}.$ Afterward, motivated by \cite{CaoChen}, Barros, Di\'{o}genes and Ribeiro \cite{BDR} proved that a Bach-flat simply connected, four-dimensional compact Miao-Tam critical metric with boundary isometric to a standard sphere $\mathbb{S}^{3}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{4}$, $\mathbb{H}^{4}$ or $\mathbb{S}^{4}.$ The Bach-flat condition can be seen as a vanishing condition involving second and zero order terms in the Weyl tensor.
-Recently, Kim and Shin \cite{Kim} showed that a simply connected, compact Miao-Tam critical metric with harmonic curvature and boundary isometric to a standard sphere $\mathbb{S}^{3}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{4}$, $\mathbb{H}^{4}$ or $\mathbb{S}^{4}.$ But, since a Miao-Tam critical metric has constant scalar curvature, we conclude that the assumption of harmonic curvature in the Kim-Shin result can be replaced by the harmonic Weyl tensor condition (i.e. ${\rm div} W=0).$ See also \cite{BalRi} and \cite{miaotamTAMS} for further related results.
+Thereby, the Ricci curvature is given by $R_{kl}=g^{ij}R_{ikjl}$ and the scalar curvature is $R=g^{kl}R_{kl}.$ Throu\-ghout the paper the Einstein convention of summing over the repeated indices will be adopted.
+Inspired by ideas developed by Kobayashi \cite{kobayashi}, Kobayashi and Obata \cite{obata}, Miao and Tam \cite{miaotamTAMS} proved that a locally conformally flat (i.e. $W=0$ for $n\ge 4$ and $C=0$ in dimension $3,$ where $C$ is the Cotton tensor) simply connected, compact Miao-Tam critical metric $(M^{n},\,g,\,f)$ with boundary isometric to a standard sphere $\mathbb{S}^{n-1}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{n}$, $\mathbb{H}^{n}$ or $\mathbb{S}^{n}.$ Afterward, motivated by \cite{CaoChen}, Barros, Di\'{o}genes and Ribeiro \cite{BDR} proved that a Bach-flat (i.e. $B_{ij}=0,$ where $B_{ij}$ is given by (\ref{bach})) simply connected, $4$-dimensional compact Miao-Tam critical metric with boundary isometric to a standard sphere $\mathbb{S}^{3}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{4}$, $\mathbb{H}^{4}$ or $\mathbb{S}^{4}.$ The Bach-flat condition can be seen as a vanishing condition involving second and zero order terms in the Weyl tensor.
+Recently, Kim and Shin \cite{Kim} showed that a simply connected, compact Miao-Tam critical metric with harmonic curvature and boundary isometric to a standard sphere $\mathbb{S}^{3}$ must be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{4}$, $\mathbb{H}^{4}$ or $\mathbb{S}^{4}.$ But, since a Miao-Tam critical metric has constant scalar curvature, we conclude that the assumption of harmonic curvature in the Kim-Shin result can be replaced by the harmonic Weyl tensor condition (i.e. $div(W)=\nabla_{l}W_{ikjl}=0).$ See also \cite{BalRi} and \cite{miaotamTAMS} for further related results.